 Everything about Shimano’s two-piece crank design is best on the market. . .in my view.
-The 30mm spindles of some competitors are unnecessary and Shimano’s crank/spindle connection is tops.
-However, the short spindle issue sours my usually high praise.
+The 30mm spindle standard of their competitors is cool, but lacks the simplicity of Shimano’s tried and true crank/bb connection.
+What to me seems like a short spindle, sours my usually high praise.

 I believe Shimano knows what they are doing and given their undeniable market share loss on the mountain side of things for the last couple of product generations, much needed to be right for this group’s price point.
-While flawed with bizarre design rationale (if I’m right), it works.
-An until it doesn’t, I’m in.
+It’s mostly right and I’m in.

 Welcome back from your long years slumber Shimano.